zozzlethena/docs/pages/tokenomics.md

 Rewards not collected will accrue to future epochs.

 An example of bribes, voting, and rewards claim timeline:
- * Bribes are deposited Thursday &mdash; Tuesday
+ * A new epoch starts Thursday (00:00 UTC)
- * Votes can be cast Thursday &mdash; Wednesday
+ * Bribes are deposited at any point in the epoch
- * A snapshot is taken at the end of Wednesday (23:59 UTC)
+ * A snapshot for votes cast is taken at the end of Wednesday (23:59 UTC)
  * Rewards claim is available 24–48 hours after the snapshot

 ## Whitelisting